 What is Horizontal Sliding Secondary Glazing?

 Horizontal sliding secondary glazing is extremely popular due to it being multi-functional and a perfect fit for all property types and styles.
 Whether you own a period property, listed building or a character cottage, our secondary glazing solutions will complement them all.
 It is the most commonly used type of secondary glazing and ensures high levels of security whilst achieving durability and a long-lasting lifespan.
 It is particularly useful when replacement windows are not needed or if your home is within a conservation area as they offer a discreet and subtle upgrade.

 Our horizontal sliders are an ideal choice for high rise and low level commercial and residential properties as well as heritage homes.
-The versatile nature of the secondary glazing solution makes it a cost-effective and worthwhile investment.
+The versatile nature of the sliding secondary glazing solution makes it a cost-effective and worthwhile investment.
 It is an affordable home improvement solution which you’ll be able to enjoy for years to come.

 From Two To Five Horizontal Slider Panels